brand0j/random_walk/README.md

 This was just a fun little project and the coding was straightforward I would like to make variations of this (average # n steps to return to the origin, % of points "walked-through" more than once, etc.)

+I would recommend using n <= 1000 since anything higher than that will computationally take a bit.
+In the code for n <= 150 it plots the label of each point on the random walk